JuliaComputing/GenieAppTutorial.jl/README.md

-# Genie App Tutorial
+# Hosting a Genie Application

-Preparing an app for JuliaHub deployment: `Genie.Deploy.JuliaHub.mainjl()`.
+## Introduction

+In this tutorial, we demonstrate how to deploy a dashboard using Genie along its associated Stipple framework for interactive applications.